amccoy-cyber/Cybersecurity-Portfolio/README.md

 # 🛡️ Austin's Cybersecurity Portfolio

 Welcome to my cybersecurity portfolio!
-Here you'll find an overview of my professional background, projects, and certifications.
-I'm passionate about vulnerability and risk management, cybersecurity operations, and continuous learning in the field.
+Here, you'll find an overview of my professional experience, projects, and certifications.
+I specialize in **Cybersecurity Operations**, with a strong focus on **incident response**, **threat detection**, and **SIEM analysis**.
+Passionate about continuously improving my technical skills, I am committed to defending digital environments and contributing to the success of high-performing cybersecurity teams.

 ---